-Because the HECM is a home loan, interest accrues on the money borrowed.
+Because the HECM is a home loan, interest accrues on the borrowed money.
 If no mortgage payments are made (which is the whole point, right?), interest simply accrues onto the loan balance over time.

 HECM interest rates are usually pretty comparable to 30-year rates for traditional “forward” mortgages.

 The HECM is a non-recourse loan, which means the most that will ever have to be repaid is the value of the home.
-If the home isn’t worth enough to settle the entire balance, FHA will cover the shortage out of the mutual mortgage insurance fund.
+If the home isn’t worth enough to settle the entire balance, FHA will cover the shortage.

 HECM borrowers commonly use the proceeds to eliminate existing mortgage or other debt payments, finance home improvements, or supplement retirement income and/or assets.